Akiya82/AdGuardHome-Windows-Service-Installer/README.md

-# AdGuard Home - Windows service installer
+# AdGuardHome - Windows service installer
 This solution works thanks to the [nssm](https://nssm.cc/) utility and registers AdGuard Home as a service in Windows.

 ### Minimum System Requirements: